Efficient CDF Approximations for Normalizing Flows: Experiments

 \paragraph{Generating Simplicial Polytopes.} The crucial component in ensuring a fair and unbiased evaluation of the estimators is in uniformly sampling simplicial polytopes $\bf V$ in target space such that they are not biased towards any specific regions or cumulative densities.
 In order to actually \textit{sample} a simplicial polytope, we construct a convex hull around a fixed number of points in target space.
 To ensure that convex hulls of varying sizes are equally explored, we sample these points from the boundary of a sphere centered at a flow sample and control the size of the convex hull by controlling the radius of the sphere.
-Convex hulls with a cumulative density of less than $0.01$ are rejected.
+We observed that the inclusion of very small convex hulls can lead to inconsistent results across runs due to large relative errors of the sampling-based estimators (MC, IS).
+Thus we only accepted convex hulls with CDFs larger than 0.01 for fairness and to improve stability and reproducibility between runs.
 While the number of hull points affects the average size and cumulative density of the enclosed volume, it does not markedly change the average size of the simplices as defined in Section~\ref{sec:splitting} and we therefore do not consider the number of hull points as an evaluation axis.